 - Research organizations with missions that align with yours

 - Send a friendly, personal, and genuine outreach email to feel out the potential for collaboration.
 Perhaps include a few simple yet specific ideas of what you had in mind in your initial message.

 - Utilize social media to network with like-minded organizations.
 For more tips on community building online, check out this post.

-Ultimately any fundraising effort, whether it’s a writing grant proposal or a hosting a special event, is about relationships.
-It’s important to recognize that process of hosting, organizing and executing a fundraiser can be one way to build relationships that greatly impact your fundraising.
+Ultimately any fundraising effort, whether it’s a writing grant proposal or hosting a special event, is about relationships.
+It’s important to recognize that process of hosting, organizing, and executing a fundraiser can be one way to build relationships that greatly impact your fundraising.